lilyosah/tech-knowledgebase/Accessibility/INDS Writing Outline and Plan.md

 - UI frameworks

-What opportunities for power or change does each level have, what happens if we put these in the hands of the users?
+**⭐ What opportunities for power or change does each level have, what happens if we put these in the hands of the users?**

 - Maybe we can't transfer everything, maybe give it to a mediator, maybe they could do something to change it for the user

 What if there was a govt branch to implement solutions for people?